webpack/webpack.js.org/src/content/plugins/closure-webpack-plugin.md

 ## Options

+ * **platform** - `native`, `java` or `javascript`.
+Controls which version to use of closure-compiler.
+     By default the plugin will attempt to automatically choose the fastest option available.
+    - `JAVASCRIPT` does not require the JVM to be installed.
+Not all flags are supported.
+    - `JAVA` utilizes the jvm.
+Utilizes multiple threads for parsing and results in faster compilation for large builds.
+    - `NATIVE` only available on linux or MacOS.
+Faster compilation times without requiring a JVM.
  * **mode** - `STANDARD` (default), `AGGRESSIVE_BUNDLE` or `NONE`.
 Controls how the plugin utilizes the compiler.
     - `STANDARD` mode, closure-compiler is used as a direct replacement for other minifiers as well as most Babel transformations.
     - `AGGRESSIVE_BUNDLE` mode, the compiler performs additional optimizations of modules to produce a much smaller file, but